United Kingdom company law: Corporate personality

 the Corporation itself is onely in abstracto, and resteth onely in intendment and consideration of the Law; for a Corporation aggregate of many is invisible, immortal, & resteth only in intendment and consideration of the Law; and therefore it cannot have predecessor nor successor.
 They may not commit treason, nor be outlawed, nor excommunicate, for they have no souls, neither can they appear in person, but by Attorney.
 A Corporation aggregate of many cannot do fealty, for an invisible body cannot be in person, nor can swear, it is not subject to imbecilities, or death of the natural, body, and divers other cases.

-Without a body to be kicked or a soul to be damned, a corporation does not itself suffer penalties administered by courts, but those who stand to lose their investments will.
+A corporation does not itself suffer penalties administered by courts, but those who stand to lose their investments will.
 A company will, as a separate person, be the first liable entity for any obligations its directors and employees create on its behalf.
 If a company does not have enough assets to pay its debts as they fall due, it will be insolvent - bankrupt.
 Unless an administrator (someone like an auditing firm partner, usually appointed by creditors on a company's insolvency) is able to rescue the business, shareholders will lose their money, employees will lose their jobs and a liquidator will be appointed to sell off any remaining assets to distribute as much as possible to unpaid creditors.
 Yet if business remains successful, a company can persist forever, even as the natural people who invest in it and carry out its business change or pass away.